Password Master Help

 Undo

-Password Master supports to undo operations.
-You can click down arrow icon on the top panel to bring up the main menu then choose Undo, or use shortcut key Ctrl+Z.
+Password Master supports undo operations.
+You can click the down arrow icon on the top panel to bring up the main menu, then choose Undo, or use the shortcut key Ctrl+Z.

 Every undo command restores the last step of changes to the opened database, including the global database name, master password, all items and their entries.

-Saving database won't clear undo records.
-The database can still be restored to previous steps after saved.
-However, if it was restored to a step before it was saved, it is considered "changed" and will ask you to save it before close, because current database is different to the one on disk.
+Saving the database won't clear undo records.
+The database can still be restored to previous steps after it has been saved.
+However, if it was restored to a step before it was saved, it is considered "changed" and will ask you to save it before closing, because the current database is different from the one on disk.

 Export

-Your passwords and private data in a PWM database can be exported to a CSV text file or a HTML table.
-Then you can print the file or import it to some programs such as MS Excel.
+Your passwords and private data in a PWM database can be exported to a CSV text file or an HTML table.
+Then you can print the file or import it to some programs, such as MS Excel.

-Password Master supports to export databases to 2 different formats:
+Password Master supports to export databases in two different formats:

 Open Old Version Database

-Password Master 2.0 uses a brand-new, improved database format which is totally different to old version (1.x), with new features such as AES-256 encryption algorithm (old version uses RC6), last modified time for password items, native Unicode support, and so on.
+Password Master 2.0 uses a brand-new, improved database format, which is totally different to the old version (1.x), with new features such as the AES-256 encryption algorithm (the old version uses RC6), the last modified time for password items, native Unicode support, and so on.

-It supports to load old format databases.
-However, because some attributes are not supported by old databases, new version has to fill them with a default value.
+It supports loading old format databases.
+However, because some attributes are not supported by old databases, the new version has to fill them with a default value.
 For example, the last modified time of every password item, will be set to be the file modified time of old database.

-Old version cannot open new format database.
-This means if you loaded an old database, then saved it by overwriting the old database file, it can no longer be opened by old version, since it has been converted to new format.
+Old versions cannot open new format databases.
+This means if you loaded an old database, then saved it by overwriting the old database file, it can no longer be opened by old versions, since it has been converted to the new format.

-If for any reason, you still want to open the database with old version, you should save the converted database to another file, or backup the old database file before overwriting it.
+If, for any reason, you still want to open the database with old versions, you should save the converted database to another file, or backup the old database file before overwriting it.

 Password Generator